oppia/oppia-web-developer-docs/How-to-find-the-commit-which-introduced-a-bug.md

 ## Finding Bad Commits with the help of `git blame` and `git bisect`

 #### Before using both these commands:
-1. **Make sure to checkout the latest commit and see if the error exists.**
+1. Make sure to checkout the latest commit and see if the error exists.
-    * **If the error is not reproducible on the latest commit:** we don’t need to do anything!
+    * If the error is not reproducible on the latest commit: we don’t need to do anything!
 You can post video proof on the issue thread and request that a maintainer close the issue.
-    * **Otherwise**: continue with the steps below.
+    * Otherwise: continue with the steps below.
-2. **Depending on how far back you want to go, checkout one of the following:**
+2. Depending on how far back you want to go, checkout one of the following:
-    * **This commit from Dec 2022 &lt;[9a334e9bde1d3d10e3b69dcd461d3e649733b0c0](https://github.com/oppia/oppia/commit/9a334e9bde1d3d10e3b69dcd461d3e649733b0c0)>, which is when the Python version was last updated – though this might not work if you are using Docker.**
+    * [This](https://github.com/oppia/oppia/commit/9a334e9bde1d3d10e3b69dcd461d3e649733b0c0) commit from Dec 2022, which is when the Python version was last updated – though this might not work if you are using Docker.
-    * **This commit from Aug 2023 &lt;[dc333e4](https://github.com/oppia/oppia/commit/dc333e4e25dc72e22910cb6f8ef32ae652a29dad)>, which is when Docker was first usable.**
+    * [This](https://github.com/oppia/oppia/commit/dc333e4e25dc72e22910cb6f8ef32ae652a29dad) commit from Aug 2023, which is when Docker was first usable.
-    * **The latest release commit (you can find the hash and release date [here](https://github.com/oppia/oppia/releases)), if you want to see whether the error happened since the last release;**
+    * The latest release commit (you can find the hash and release date [here](https://github.com/oppia/oppia/releases)), if you want to see whether the error happened since the last release;
-3. **If the issue is not reproducible on the earliest commit you checked, go ahead with the approach provided below.
+3. If the issue is not reproducible on the earliest commit you checked, go ahead with the approach provided below.
 However, if the issue is reproducible on that commit, we know that the problem occurred before the earliest commit.
 In that case, report that information on the issue thread or group chat as appropriate.
-Include a link to the commit and mention the month/year it was made.**
+Include a link to the commit and mention the month/year it was made.

 ## Git Blame

-**`git blame` is a powerful Git command that helps you identify who last modified each line of a file.
+`git blame` is a powerful Git command that helps you identify who last modified each line of a file.
 It's a useful tool for understanding the history of changes in a file and finding out who made specific modifications.
-This method is useful if you know which specific line of code caused the error.**
+This method is useful if you know which specific line of code caused the error.

 How to use `git blame` to find bad commits: